-“Instead of paying all your creditors individually on your own, you’ll develop a plan to pay off creditors with the debt relief organization,” Atkins says.
-“That plan will often include a single payment you must make to them, which they will then redistribute to your creditors to achieve the goal of eliminating your debt in the most efficient way possible.
-It’s important to note that you’re paying back 100% of your debt.”
+Instead of paying all your creditors individually on your own, you’ll develop a plan to pay off creditors with the debt relief organization.
+That plan will often include a single payment you must make to them.
+The agency will then redistribute to your creditors to achieve the goal of eliminating your debt in the most efficient way possible.
+It’s important to note that you will be paying back 100% of your debt.

-“You then stop paying your creditors and instead start making monthly payments to your debt settlement company, usually through a special bank account,” Zimmerman says.
-“During this time, the debt settlement company will begin negotiating payoff to your enrolled creditors.”
+You then stop paying your creditors and instead start making monthly payments to your debt settlement company, usually through a special bank account.
+During this time, the debt settlement company will begin negotiating payoff to your enrolled creditors.

-Atkins is wary of debt settlement companies, but if your credit is already broken, you may not have other choices available.
+This will damage your credit, but if your credit is already broken, you may not have other choices available.

 Debt settlement is really only a good option for people who already have credit problems.
 If you have good credit, there are much better options, such as a debt consolidation loan.
-But getting a debt consolidation loan is very hard for people with bad credit who don’t have assets.
+But getting a debt consolidation loan for collections is very hard for people with bad credit who don’t have assets.
 So if you’re at the end of your rope, this might be your best bet.

-Debt consolidation loans
+Debt consolidation for collections loans